Napoleon's second abdication

 Napoleon on Board the Bellerophon, exhibited in 1880 by Sir William Quiller Orchardson.
 Orchardson depicts the morning of 23 July 1815, as Napoleon watches the French shoreline recede.

-Napoleon abdicated on 22 June 1815, in favour of his son Napoleon II.
+Napoleon Bonaparte, Emperor of the French, abdicated on 22 June 1815, in favour of his son Napoleon II.
 On 24 June, the Provisional Government then proclaimed his abdication to France and the rest of the world.
+It was the second time Napoleon had been forced to relinquish power, after his first abdication in April 1814.